apache/beam/learning/prompts/code-generation/03_io_bigquery.md

 Prompt:
-Write the python code to read data from BigQuery.
+Write the python code to read data from BigQuery using Apache Beam.
 Response:
 You can read data from BigQuery using the `ReadFromBigQuery` transform.
 The following Python code reads data from a BigQuery table.
 The table name is provided as a command line argument `table`.
 The data is logged to the console: